Selecting Data

 | 2 | Write a task app | Write an awesome task app. |

-You can check if a value exists in the list using the in
+You can create a filter that checks if a value exists in a list by using the in

 operator: